erksch/fnet-pytorch/README.md

 ## Jax checkpoint conversion

-You can download a pre-trained Jax checkpoint of FNet from their [official GitHub page](https://github.com/google-research/google-research/tree/master/f_net#base-models) or use any checkpoint that you trained using the official implementation.
+Download a pre-trained Jax checkpoint of FNet from their [official GitHub page](https://github.com/google-research/google-research/tree/master/f_net#base-models) or use any checkpoint that you trained using the official implementation.
 You also need the SentencePiece vocab model.
 For the official checkpoints, use the model given [here](https://github.com/google-research/google-research/tree/master/f_net#how-to-pre-train-or-fine-tune-fnet).
 For custom checkpoints use your respective vocab model.

 To convert the checkpoint to PyTorch run